 Keep the right balance

-SWICA rewards activities relating to fitness and prevention, such as exercise, nutrition and relaxation (e.g. gyms memberships, massage, and relaxation classes) by offering generous contributions of up to CHF 800 per year under supplementary insurance plans.
+SWICA rewards activities relating to fitness and prevention, such as exercise, nutrition and relaxation (e.g. gyms memberships, massage, and relaxation classes) by offering generous contributions under supplementary insurance plans.
 You can find out more here.